pindiespace/wevidhere/INSTALL.md

 			git commit -m "My Commit message here" git push origin master

+		   in some cases, you may have to use the following: git push origin HEAD:master

 10. Setup Your Localhost
 	a.
 In your terminal, cd to your default directory